-Healing the Wounded Culture: Bringing the Wholeness of Christ to Humanity
+Healing the Wounded Culture: Bringing the Wholeness of Healing to Humanity

 Our culture is wounded.
 God is no longer permitted in our schools or workplace.
 The family is disintegrating.
 Almost 40% of marriages end in divorce.
 States are trying to change the definition of marriage.
 Several states have approved physician-assisted suicide.
 34% of children grow up in a single-parent household.
 One in four teenagers acquires a new sexually transmitted disease every year.
 4,000 abortions occur every day.
 68% of Catholics use contraceptives.
 70% of Catholics cohabit before marriage.